The Tax Bot records VAT or other Sales Taxes on purchase or on Sales transactions posted in your book.

 The Tax Bot can extract taxes included in the original amount and/or calculate taxes non included in the original amount.
 Here is an article that better explain it.

 On Posting a transaction in your book the Tax Bot checks accounts and groups properties if the tax_included_rate or tax_excluded_rate properties are present.
 If so, it will automatically record another transaction, based upon the amount and the tax_included_rate and tax_excluded_rate properties of the posted transaction.

 - Go to "Automations Portal" in your book.

 In your book on the transactions page you will see the Bot working alongside with you.
 When you not see the bot logo on your book, it is not installed correctly.

 1. Create accounts:

 - Create an incoming account for a service you sell (example: Product A)

 - Create an asset account (example: Bank)

-- tax_rate: The tax rate to apply to the new transaction.
-Negative for non included taxes.
+- tax_included_rate: The tax rate to apply to the new transaction.

 - tax_description: The description of the generated transaction